jd28/rollnw/issues/closed/client-main-refactor.md

 A temporary internal AppState header may support mechanical moves.
 Record every remaining consumer in the checkpoint description.
-A feature is not finished until its API stops taking the complete root; remove the header before the final root extraction.
+A feature is not finished until its API stops taking the complete root; remove feature dependence before the final root extraction; keep only private application composition declarations.
 Do not substitute a giant ClientServices/context bundle that exposes the same state under a different name.

 Build placement is explicit: